mechcloud/mechcloud-demo-microapp1/README.md

 Now this microapp can be accessed at https://microapp1.mechcloud.lab:8080 url.

 ## Configure this micro app in MechCloud
 You can configure a micro app at either team or site level.
-All sites in a team inherits this configuration from their parent team and can override it too as shown below -
+All sites under a team inherit this configuration from the parent team and can override it too as shown below -

 ![image](https://github.com/mechcloud/mechcloud-demo-microapp1/assets/4586024/6d181005-2845-4312-8aa7-cffe106b6289)